Christmas Cookie Bars

 Cookie bars are just like a cookie but baked in an 8×8 or 9×13 pan.
 Most cookie bars are great for serving up a crowd, potluck desserts, and more.
 Simple prep, easy bake, and you are able to slice and serve fast.

-It is a great way to serve a handful of people without making actual cookies.
+It is a great way to make two dozen cookies without all the work that goes in to making actual cookies.
+Kids love them!

 How to Make